DigitalState/camunda-administrative-user-plugin/README.md

     </properties>
 </plugin>
 ```
-On camunda engine start, the plugin will search for the `administratorUserName` value.
-If the provided username is not found, the plugin will generate a user and relevant group/authorizations.
-If the username is found, the plugin will not attempt to create the administrative user, group, or authorizations.
+On Camunda engine startup, the plugin will search for the `administratorUserName` value in the list of Camunda usernames.
+If the provided username is **not** found, the plugin will generate a administrative user and relevant group/authorizations.
+If the username **is** found, the plugin will not attempt to create the administrative user, group, or authorizations.

-The `administratorUserName` is mandatory is all uses of the plugin.
-But the `administratorPassword`, `administratorFirstName`, `administratorLastName`, and `administratorEmail` properties are only mandatory if the `administratorUserName` does not exist in the user accounts when the engine starts.
-This means that once the admin account has been created, you do not need to maintain the password in the xml file or relevant `env` variables.
+The `administratorUserName` is mandatory in all uses of the plugin.
+The `administratorPassword`, `administratorFirstName`, `administratorLastName`, and `administratorEmail` properties are only mandatory if the `administratorUserName` does not exist in the user accounts when the engine starts.
+THe reason for this is, once the administrative account has been created, you do not need to maintain the password in the xml file or relevant `env` variables.

 # Support